logo

 Delaware Technical Community College

 Delaware Technical Community College (DTCC) offers the state’s only radiologic technologist program, which leads to the Associate of Applied Science (AAS) in Radiologic Technology.
-Students may enroll at the Owens or the George campus but will spend considerable time off campus at clinical rotations.
-Clinical education begins during the first year when students work on Tuesdays and Thursdays and attend classes on Mondays, Wednesdays, and Fridays.
-That schedule will change in the second year, with students being on campus two days a week and at their clinical rotation three days a week.
-Students will perform one evening rotation each semester with the option of overnight rotations during the summer semester.
-In addition to clinical study, students will take classes such as Select Topics in Radiography, Radiographic Pathology, and Medical Terminology.
+Students may enroll at the Wilmington or the Georgetown campus, but spend considerable time off campus at clinical rotations.
+Clinical education begins during the first year, when students work on Tuesdays and Thursdays and attend classes on Mondays, Wednesdays, and Fridays.
+That schedule changes in the second year, with students being on campus two days a week and at their clinical rotation three days a week.
+Students perform one evening rotation each semester with the option of overnight rotations during the summer semester.
+In addition to clinical study, students take classes such as Select Topics in Radiography, Radiographic Pathology, and Medical Terminology.
 The radiologic technology program admits 20 students per campus each year.
-Applications open once a year at the Owens campus and twice a year at the George campus.
-To qualify for admission, students must have a minimum cumulative GPA of 3.0 in prerequisite courses.
-DTCC also offers an AAS degree in Diagnostic Medical Sonography and Nuclear Medicine.
+To qualify for admission, students must have a minimum cumulative GPA of 3.0 in prerequisite courses and pass a departmental interview.
+DTCC also offers AAS degrees in Cardiovascular Sonography, Diagnostic Medical Sonography, and Nuclear Medicine.

 How to Become a Radiology Technologist in Delaware